Majeerteen

+The Majeerteen, (Majeerteen, ماجرتين; also spelled Majerteen, Macherten, Majertain, or Mijurtin) alternately known as Mohammed Harti, is a Somali sub-clan part of the Harti branch of the Darod clan.
+Traditionally, they inhabit extensive territories in the Bari, Nugaal, and Mudug regions of Somalia, spanning from Bosaso to Garacad, mainly in Puntland state.
+Additionally, Majeerteen populations are present in southern towns such as Kismayo.

 Overview

 The Majeerteen Sultanates played an important role in the pre-independence era of Somalia.
 The Majeerteen also held many other significant government posts in the 1960s and 1970s, and continue to play a key role in Puntland state and Somalia as a whole.

 For the treaty between the Majeerteen and colonial powers, see "treaties".

 Distribution

 The Majeerteen are traditionally settled in Somalia's northern regions of Bari, Nugal and Mudug.
 They can also be found in Kismayo in southern Somalia due to migrations starting in the 19th century along with their fellow members of the larger Harti subclan, the Dhulbahante, Dishiishe and Warsangeli.

 The Majeerteen are traditionally settled in the land in-between Murcanyo, Bandar Siyad an ancient port town facing the Gulf of Aden, and Garacad a coastal port town, facing the Indian Ocean and all the land in between which corresponds to the area encompassing the Horn of Africa.
 Therefore, the Majerteen are settled in what is literally considered to be 'the Horn of Africa'.

 Some Majeerteen people are also found in the Somali Region in Ethiopia, specifically in the Dollo Zone near the Somalia border.

 The Majeerteen are part of Darod subclans within Somalia.

 The Majeerteen are more commonly found in the cities of Bosaso, Garowe and Galkacyo which are all regional capitals of Bari, Somalia, Nugal, Somalia and Mudug respectively.